v-kliu/SwiftChat/README.md

 ## Overview

 The uMessage Chat Application is designed to implement various data structures and algorithms, which are used to drive word suggestion, spelling correction, and autocompletion within the app.
+This was built as a major project in CSE 332, Data Structures and Parallelism at the University of Washington Seattle.
 The project covers the following:

 - **Data Structures:** AVLTree, HashTrieMap, ChainingHashTable, MinFourHeap, CircularArrayFIFOQueue, and MoveToFrontList.
 - **Sorting Algorithms:** HeapSort, QuickSort, and TopKSort.